 Current Ultrasound Systems

 Team Sono recently took a trip to Shanghai to teach an ultrasound course at United Family Health.
-Residents Dr. Matthew Riscinti and Dr. Bryan Jarrett, along with US faculty Dr. Katie Bon, Dr. Scott Kendall and Dr. Randi Ozaki are pictured here with the United Family Health Emergency Medicine Residents and their program director Dr. Ward Meyers.
+Prior residents Dr. Matthew Riscinti and Dr. Bryan Jarrett, along with US faculty Dr. Katie Bon, Dr. Scott Kendall and Dr. Randi Ozaki are pictured here with the United Family Health Emergency Medicine Residents and their program director Dr. Ward Meyers.

 Residents at one of our monthly Team Sono journal club meetings